 I am a political scientist originally from Seville, in southern Spain.

-I work as a predoctoral researcher at the Faculty of Law of the Pablo de Olavide University with the support of an FPU fellowship from the Ministry of Science, Innovation and Universities.
+I work as a predoctoral researcher at the Faculty of Law of Pablo de Olavide University with the support of an FPU fellowship from the Ministry of Science, Innovation and Universities.

 For more information, see my CV.